This horseradish cheddar cheese is an unusual twist on traditional cheddar cheese, and easily made with our step by step tutorial with pictures!

 Once the horseradish has been added, line your cheese mold with cheesecloth.
 Make sure there is cheesecloth hanging over the sides of the mold.

 Place the cheese mold on the press – without the weight.
 Carefully transfer the curds from the colander to the mold.
-Place the follower on top, then add your soap weights.
+Place the follower on top, then add your weights.

 - Press at 20 lbs of pressure for 15 minutes.